tuftsdatalab/intro-to-rnaseq-with-galaxy/lessons/06_Diff_expression.md

 </details>

 <details>
-<summary><b> Question 12: What observation can you makeabout the pvalue distribution, does it look like there are many true significant results?</b></summary>
+<summary><b> Question 12: What observation can you make about the pvalue distribution, does it look like there are many true significant results?</b></summary>
 <br>
 Answer: It looks more or less uniform, signaling that we do not have many true positive results.
 This is expected, however, since the reads have been downsampled.
 The p-value distribution for the full dataset is shown in lecture.
 </details>

 [Previous: Gene quantification](05_Gene_quantification.md)